panushri25/emrQA/README.md

 - [Calibrating Structured Output Predictors for Natural Language Processing][calibration]
 - [Annotating and Characterizing Clinical Sentences with Explicit Why-QA Cues][why-qa]
 - [Entity-Enriched Neural Models for Clinical Question Answering][entity]
-- [Clinical Reading Comprehension: A Thorough Analysis of the emrQA Dataset][crc] - We have some concerns regarding this work (bias in the emrQA dataset used) and we would like to convey this to the authors through a letter posted [here]
+- [Clinical Reading Comprehension: A Thorough Analysis of the emrQA Dataset][crc] - Though this work provides interesting analysis on some sub-parts of emrQA, we have concerns regarding the dataset bias considered in their analysis resulting in the said conclusions.
+We think that the emrQA readers should be aware of this bias and hence we try to convey this through a letter posted [here][letter] for the readers.

 [entity]: https://arxiv.org/abs/2005.06587
 [why-qa]: https://www.aclweb.org/anthology/W19-1913.pdf